 In the mid-1990’s, The Professional Association of Georgia Educators (PAGE) Foundation was asked by the Georgia Chamber of Commerce and the State Department of Education to assume responsibility for the oversight, administration and promotion of the statewide STAR program.
 The PAGE Foundation, the PAGE Foundation Board of Trustees, the 95,000-plus PAGE members and the PAGE Board of Directors are privileged to continue the tradition of recognizing Georgia’s future leaders and honoring the professional educators who have nurtured these scholars.

 Locally, STAR Students and STAR Teachers are honored by their schools and receive special recognition in their communities from one of the more than 172 civic organizations and businesses that serve as local STAR sponsors.
 Region recognitions are coordinated by Region Chairs, who serve as ambassadors for the state program in the 12 STAR Regions.
-The State PAGE STAR Competition will be held in May of 2021 and participants will receive information regarding the date for the virtual interviews.
+The State PAGE STAR Competition will be held on April 25, 2022.

-*** Please note that local, region and state events were changed due to the current COVID-19 pandemic.
+*** Please note that local, region and state events may change due to the current pandemic.
 Thank you for understanding that participant safety is a priority ***

 PAGE STAR TIMELINE